 COMPARING A YAMAHA GB1 WITH THE FEURICH 161

 In order to review the Yamaha GB1 baby grand, we’ve compared it to a similarly priced baby grand, the Feurich 161 (This was previously called a Wendl and Lung but from 2011 Wendl & Lung have amalgamated with Feurich and are using the Feurich name).
 We believe it shows a marked difference in philosophy between the two firms.
 The Yamaha GB1 is Yamaha’s cheapest baby grand and it appears that they are trying to cut as many corners as possible.
-In contrast, Wendl and Lung have tried not to compromise on quality.
-Below are some of the more visible examples of
+In contrast, Feurich have tried not to compromise on quality.
+Below are some of the more visible examples of them.

 RRP: RRP £9789 (2013)